Transilvania University of Brașov: Norbert Detaeye Media Centre

+The university's media library is a cultural hub open to both the academic community and the general public, offering a vast collection of CDs, DVDs, VHS tapes, vinyl records, magazines, and books, alongside a variety of audio-visual equipment.

 The Centre for Modern Languages

 The Centre for Modern Languages at Transilvania University of Brașov is one of the interfaces of the University with the community to which it is addressed, while being also involved in research and training activities in collaboration with other departments of the University.

 Student life

-Transilvania University of Brașov provides 13 dormitories for student housing, with a total of 4,234 beds.
+Transilvania University of Brașov provides 13 dormitories for student housing, with a total of 4,086 beds.
 The dormitories are distributed across two campuses, namely Colina Campus and Memorandului Campus.
 UNITBV also has two cafeterias, one in each campus, which serve 1,000 students daily.

 Within the Colina Campus complex is also Colina Arena, an outdoor soccer field covered with artificial turf where the students compete in the traditional soccer event Colina League Cup every autumn.
 Close to Colina Arena are four other indoor gyms for students, two of which are multipurpose ones, one is used for gymnastics, and another for fitness.

 The students at Transilvania University of Brașov take part in various scientific, cultural, sports, and administrative activities every year.
 They also participate in internal project competitions which are financed by the University and aim at providing solutions for the continuous improvement of student life on the University Campus.

 Every year, the students of the BlueStreamline team represent Transilvania University at international level, in the formula-style races organized within the Formula Student competition.